mansoorulhaq166/CamousRecruitmentSystem/README.md

-# Camous Recruitment System
+# Campus Recruitment System

 ## Overview

-The Camous Recruitment System is an Android application developed as part of a final year project.
+The Campus Recruitment System is an Android application developed as part of a final year project.
 This system is designed to facilitate the recruitment process for companies and candidates by providing a platform to manage job postings, applications, and recruitment workflows.

 ## Features